Dog’s Dental Health, How Important is it?

 I always start to brush my puppies teeth at an early age using special doggy toothpaste and a finger tooth cleaner like this one.

-There are loads of kinds of toothpaste designed for dogs ranging from poultry and beef flavours to chicken and mint.
-These are great if you have a well-behaved dog but can turn out frustrating (and messy) with the more excitable pups.
+There are loads of kinds of toothpaste designed for dogs dental health, ranging from poultry and beef flavours to chicken and mint.
+However, these are great if you have a well-behaved dog, but can turn out frustrating with more excitable pups.

 Never use human toothpaste, it contains fluoride which is poisonous to dogs

-My dog Alfie was good at having his teeth brushed but only because he liked the taste of the toothpaste and would literally suck it off the finger toothbrush and swallow it as I was trying to use it.
+My dog Alfie was good at having his teeth brushed but only because he liked the taste of the toothpaste!
+He would literally suck it off the finger toothbrush and swallow it as I was trying to use it.

-Holly is a chihuahua mix and has a tiny mouth so brushing was almost impossible and she didn’t like the taste of any toothpaste I tried.
+Holly is a chihuahua mix and has a tiny mouth, consequently brushing was almost impossible and she didn’t like the taste of any toothpaste I tried.

 Darcy?.., well it would take a much braver person than me to try to get a toothbrush inside his mouth.

-I tried Plaque Off, which is added to their food but found it works amazingly for some dogs, but not others.
+I tried Plaque Off, which is added to their food.
+Interestingly I found it works amazingly for some dogs, however for others not so effective.

-Chew toys designed to clean teeth are great if your dog is into toys but not all dogs are, and more senior dogs lose interest in this type of toy when they get older.
+Chew toys designed to clean teeth are great if your dog is into toys but not all dogs are.
+In addition to this more senior dogs lose interest in this type of toy when they get older.

 Over the years I have spent a fortune on Dentastix which can be given as a daily treat.
 Darcy loves his Dentastix so much that it hardly touches the sides of his mouth, never mind his teeth.

-If your dog likes to munch on a piece of carrot or apple, this can be a great natural way to clean their teeth, and nutritious too.
+If your dog likes to munch on a piece of carrot or apple, this can be a great natural way to improve a dog’s dental health.
 However, I have known dogs turn up their noses and walk away in disgust when offered a nice juicy piece of carrot!

 I always put a little coconut oil in my dog’s food.
-There are lots of advantages to coconut oil (read here) and oral hygiene is high up on the list.
+As a matter of fact, there are lots of advantages to coconut oil (read here) and oral hygiene is high up on the list.
 Dogs seem to like the taste and again it is a natural product.

-Which brings me on to these Sea Jerky Cubes which are low calorie, natural and really good at removing plaque and tartar from a dogs mouth.
+These Sea Jerky Cubes are low calorie, natural and really good at removing plaque and tartar from a dogs mouth too.

-These cubes have a very rough texture, cleaning as the dog chews and the (very) fishy smell gets my dogs excited as soon as they hear the treat box being opened.
+The cubes have a very rough texture, cleaning as the dog chews.
+The (very) fishy smell gets my dogs excited as soon as they hear the treat box being opened.

-The cubes are made from 100% fish skins, again a natural product and unlike some dog chew treats they are low in calorie.
+The cubes are made from 100% fish skins, therefore a natural product.
+Also, unlike some dog chew treats they are low in calories too.

-The thing that is most appealing to dogs (the fishy smell) is somewhat unappealing to us humans so a good airtight container is highly recommended and try to avoid the postman if you order online because the packaging doesn’t hide the smell!
+The thing that is most appealing to dogs (the fishy smell) is somewhat unappealing to us humans.
+Therefore a good quality airtight container is highly recommended.
+Also, try to avoid the postman if you order online because the packaging doesn’t hide the smell!

-At fourteen years old I would not like to risk a dental using anaesthetic, the risk is just too high and the high cost of vet operations make prevention a top priority.
+At fourteen years old I would not like to risk a dental using anesthetic.
+In addition, the high cost of vet operations makes prevention a top priority.

-A diet of dry kibble or raw food is advised by veterinarians to keep the teeth and gums healthy.
+A diet of dry kibble or raw food is advised by veterinarians to keep the teeth clean and the gums healthy too.